tigrisdata-community/multi-modal-starter-kit/README.md

 FAL_KEY=***
 ```

+Currently, only the [moondream](https://huggingface.co/vikhyatk/moondream2) model is avaliable with fal.
+Stay tuned for llava7B and llava34B.

 ## Useful Commands

 Tigris is 100% aws cli compatible.
 Here are some frequently used commands during active development: